THE EXERCISE OF FAITH

 The Christians of today have never really thought about the agony of Calvary, their fellow Christians being eaten by lions in the arena, the believers who have been burned alive for their faith.

-Behold, here is my daughter a maiden, and his concubine; them I will bring out now, and humble ye them, and do with them what seemeth good unto you: but unto this man do not so vile a thing.
+“Look, here is my virgin daughter and the man’s concubine; let me bring them out now.
+Humble them, and do with them as you please; but to this man do not do such a vile thing!”
 (Judges 19:24)

 Jephthah made a shortsighted vow.
 God could have arranged events so that a dog came out to greet him, or could have spoken to him and told him to change his vow.
 God did not stop the proceedings.
 The tragedy occurred.
 Life on the earth is hard and the Western nations are not emotionally prepared for the Gentile holocaust that is at hand.
 There will occur no pre-tribulation “rapture” to save us from pain!